 In the Airline Pilot Guy podcast, captain Eric Jeff Nielsen shares his opinion and perspective on topics and events in the aviation world as a pilot in the commercial airline industry.
 He is a former Air Force pilot who also went to the aircraft accident investigation school and has been flying for a major airline for more than 20 years now.
 It’s interesting to hear his take on aviation news and accidents.

 A podcast about flight training by host Jason Miller, a commercial pilot and CFI sharing his 18 years of experience in aviation in interesting episodes.
 The Finer Points is a weekly show of about 5-10 minutes long (there goes your excuse of not listening because you don’t have time for podcasts) that’s both entertaining and educational.
 Jason shares tips and training techniques and his insights into flight training problems pilots may experience.
 He also interviews professionals from aerobatic pilots, mechanics and air traffic controllers.
 Absolutely a must for those pilots currently going through flight training.

 Another podcast about flight training, but this time from another point of view.
-In the episodes, student pilot Bill Williams shares his flight training journey to his private pilot certificate.
+In The Student Pilot Cast, student pilot Bill Williams shares his flight training journey to his private pilot certificate.
 Bill covers every aspect of his flight training talking about his first flights, first solo, cross country flights, short and soft field takeoffs and much more interesting stuff.
 If you’re interested in learning more about flight training and want to follow a student pilot on his journey, I can only recommend this podcast.

 In Uncontrolled Airspace, every week the hosts talk about news and conversations about the world of General Aviation flying.
 Definitely an interesting podcast for those into General Aviation!
 Hosts are Jeb Burnside, Dave Higdon, Jack Hodgson, James Wynbrandt and Amy Laboda.